Kirill26-07-92/arduino/README.md

 This library provide communication between your Java application and Arduino controller thought serial port.

 #### Maven dependences
-If you use Maven, you can add dependences through [Jitpack](https://jitpack.io/#Kirill26-07-92/arduino/master-SNAPSHOT), Or add .jar in your project.
+If you use Maven or Gradle, you can add dependences through [Jitpack](https://jitpack.io/#Kirill26-07-92/arduino/master-SNAPSHOT), Or add .jar in your project.

 ### How to use?